Global Development at UEA

 Teaching

 You’ll learn through lectures and seminars.
 Your lectures will go beyond the customary “chalk-and-talk” approach and include a range of interactive tasks and activities.
-The use of technology is also widespread, for example through visual representation of empirical evidence in international development (e.g. through statistical programmes).
+The use of technology is also widespread, for example through visual representation of empirical evidence in global development (e.g. through statistical programmes).
 Other examples include the use of online reading materials and lecture screencasts.

 Independent study